Widget, hosted help, tickets, and review

 Map the support-heavy page

-Connect the route or workflow to the product surface where users get stuck.
+Connect the route or workflow to the product surface where users need help.

 Create an active trigger